 The Trust assesses each event on its merits, to determine if it is appropriate for the Parklands and can be accommodated in the Parklands' calendar of activities.
-The following steps apply:
+The following steps are involved:

 1. The event organiser, promoter or hirer submits the event application form to the Western Sydney Parklands Trust including the following information: